 "The Russian" from The Punisher (2004).
 He has no name other than "The Russian" in the comics, and he is a recurring villain with some decent evolution.
 Knowing that he suffered several brain damages (punches, bullets, airplane crash), it's arguable whether even he knows his own name (but "Ivan" is still a pretty good guess).

 One of those rare non-Ivans is Nikolai from Predators, a beefy Spetznaz commando who's also one of the nicer dudes in the cast.
-He may be partially based on the Heavy Weapons Guy (see below), since he befriends a bespectacled doctor, wields a minigun, and has a son named Sasha (which is what the Heavy calls his gun).
+He may be partially based on the Heavy Weapons Guy (see video games folder), since he befriends a bespectacled doctor, wields a minigun, and has a son named Sasha (which is what the Heavy calls his gun).
 Also one of the (formerly) rare cases where such a character is played by an actually Russian actor/bodybuilder.

 Yuri in 2012, stated to be a boxer in his earlier days.
 He apparently can still run as if he were in his prime, however.